 Please be aware that all information submitted will become part of the City’s public records and that Arizona’s Public Records Law, A.R.S. §39-121, et. seq. will require the City to disclose such record and information upon a request for public records.

-Filing a Complaint about Low-Flying Aircraft/Helicopter
+Filing a Report about Low-Flying Aircraft/Helicopter

 Within FAA, the Office of Flight Standards monitors aircraft operations.
 Locally, Flight Standards inspectors work in a Flight Standards District Office (FSDO).
 The Scottsdale FSDO services the Prescott area and may be reached by visiting their website or by phone at (480) 419-0111.

-Low-flying aircraft/helicopter complaints may also be filed with the Airport and we will work to help investigate the occurrence, however, the Airport has no regulatory authority over aircraft/helicopters in flight – that is solely the authority of the FAA.
+Low-flying aircraft/helicopter reports may also be filed with the Airport and we will work to help investigate the occurrence, however, the Airport has no regulatory authority over aircraft/helicopters in flight – that is solely the authority of the FAA.